mattwar/UnionTypes/README.md

    Pet pet = Pet.Unknown;
 ```

-If you would prefer it be generated as a parameterless method instead, you case do so by setting `FactoryIsProperty=false`
+If you would prefer it be generated as a parameterless method instead, you case do so by setting `FactoryIsProperty=false`.
-in the `TagCase` attribute.

-### Declaring a Type Union case Factory as a Property

-If the type used in a type case is a singleton (a type that only ever has one instance), you can have the factory for that case be a property.
+Likewise, if the type used in a type union case is a singleton (a type that only ever has one instance),

-If you are using a verion of C# that supports declaring partial properties,
-you can put the `TypeCase` attribute on a partial property that you declare.

-Otherwise, you can place the `TypeCase` property directly on the union with `FactoryIsProperty=true` in the attribute.
+you can have the factory for that case be a property by placing a `Case` attribute on the type union declaration
+with `FactoryIsProperty=true`.

 Normally, if the type used in a type case is a singleton, its factory is still generated by default with a single parameter,
 but with `FactoryIsProperty=true`, it will be generated as a property.

 ```CSharp
     // Unknown is a singleton